alexisrsantos/WindTurbines_cancer/README.md

 The code includes an section for an analysis that excludes Texas (an outlier).

 # Conclusion
-There is no correlation between Wind Energy indicators and any of the state-level.
+There is no correlation between Wind Energy indicators and any of cancer indicators at the state-level.

 # Future directions
 Numerous limitations need to be addressed this is a state-level analysis.
 Future analyses could study whether this association exists at the county level, or if the association/correlation exists with individual data and distance to the turbines.